Chamoniix/appDistRep/README.md

 ![findByCountryName](img/getByCountryName.png)

-Once I could execute a POST de get the countries list, I saw where the stack overflow was [todo]
+Once I could execute a POST de get the countries list, I could also see a stack overflow due to a double inclusion beetween country witch have a region witch have a country list with regions etc. To ignore this fiels in the json returned we can use the annotation `@JsonIgnore` on.

-get employee get job history

-update -> generé foreign key = err

 ### Question 3 :